JavierGarAgu/devops-project-v2/documentation/aws.md

 Terraform infraestructure focus on generate the RPMS file with only one VM

+# RDS

+this terraform code deploy a postgresql rds database in aws for local testing like with minikube it use the default vpc and create a security group alowing inbound traffic on port 5432 from anywhere the rds instance run postgresql version 14.18 with a small db.t3.micro instance type and 20 gb storage public accesibility is enable so the database can be reached from outside aws it skip creating a final snapshot and disable deletion protection for easy teardown the username is postgres and the password is password (not recomended for production) tags are set for identify the security group and the database the security group allow all egress traffic so the database can do outbound conections if needed the output give a full postgresql conection string with credentials host port and database name sensitive output make sure the conection string is hide in normal terraform output logs

 # JUMPBOX

 This infraestructure provisions an `Admin VM` in a public subnet and a `Jumpbox VM` in a private subnet within the same VPC.